Bicycle-sharing system: Hamburg, Germany

 The bicycle sharing system "StadtRAD" of Hamburg (Germany) was launched in 2009 and now includes 3,100 bicycles and 20 cargo bikes.
 The infrastructure includes 250 fixed stations distributed throughout the city.
 With the help of the app, it is possible to rent up to two bikes.
 For an annual fee of €5, the first 30 minutes of each rental are free.
 A total of 500,000 people are registered with the app.

 "StadtRAD" is an integral part of the city's mobility transition.
 The aim here is to reduce motorized private transport by strengthening public transport, making it easier to switch between different modes of transport and developing the city into a bicycle city.
 To achieve this, the share of cyclists in total traffic should increase to 25%.

 The administrative responsibility for implementing the mobility strategy is assumed by the Alliance for Cycling, which is assigned to the Authority for Transport and Mobility Change.
 Its task is to make the transport infrastructure bicycle-friendly by promoting the construction of bike and ride facilities, making subway stops barrier-friendly and expanding bicycle routes.
 In addition, it should be made easier to take bicycles on buses and trains, and traffic safety should be strengthened through traffic education in schools.
 Another focus is on the interconnection of the different mobility offers through the Switchh app.
-Citizens can switch between Carsharing, Motorized scooter or offers from the HVV by making reservations or bookings.
+Citizens can switch between carsharing, e-scooter or offers from the HVV by making reservations or bookings.
 The integration of "StadtRAD" is planned to take place in 2022.